 Why?
 Because as leads navigate the buyer’s journey, they respond best to different kinds of content.

 Segment By the Buyer’s Journey Sales Cycle Stage

-As potential clients begin to better understand their problems, in the consideration stage, they begin to compare different options through buyer guides, ROI calculators, case studies, and webinars.
+As potential clients begin to understand their problems better, they compare different options through buyer guides, ROI calculators, case studies, and webinars in the consideration stage.

 Towards the end of the buyer’s journey, in the decision-making stage, prospects will finally be ready for a one-on-one sales conversation through perhaps a consultation, demo, or needs assessment.

 If you only offer a stranger a consultation on their first visit to your website, that’s like asking someone to get married on your first date.
 Sure, it’s a movie plot, but wouldn’t 90%+ % of rational people run for the hills?